KNURanasinghe/the-tiny-toes/README.md

 ## Contact

-For any questions or suggestions, please contact us at [your email address].
+For any questions or suggestions, please contact us at [nidarshanauthpala90@gmail.com].

----

-This README file covers all essential information about the structure, setup, and features of The Tiny Toes app.
-Enjoy exploring the project!